 The punishments for a Class C felony vehicular homicide include a fine up to $10,000 as well as a prison sentence between three and fifteen years.
 In addition, the law states that “court shall prohibit a defendant convicted of vehicular homicide from driving a vehicle in this state for a period of time not less than three years nor more than ten years,” and it must not happen concurrently with the prison sentence.

-Contact a Tennessee Attorney Now
+Contact a Tennessee Lawyer Now

-If you or someone that you know has been injured or killed in an auto accident because of the negligence of another in the Nashville area, let the experienced personal injury attorneys at Calhoun Law, PLC help.
+If you or someone that you know has been injured or killed in an auto accident because of the negligence of another in the Nashville area, let the experienced personal injury lawyers at Calhoun Law, PLC help.
 Call the office or contact us today for a private and free consultation of your claims.